Jordan and Israel

 Wholesale Tour Packages Since 1987 - Call Us Toll Free: 800.322.0788

-Roundtrip air from Dallas, TX including current air taxes and fuel surcharges (taxes and fuel charges are subject to change), 11 nights lodging in 4 star hotels, Breakfast and dinner daily, Full time English speaking Israeli & Jordanian tour guides, Porterage at Hotels (1 Bag), Jordan Visa (US & Canadian Citizens Only), Services of long distance deluxe motorcoach as appear on itinerary, All guides, entrances and transportation as appear on itinerary
+Flights from Dallas, TX including current air taxes, 12 nights lodging in 4-star hotels, Breakfast and Dinner Daily (Buffet Style), Full-time English-speaking Israeli & Jordanian tour guides, Porterage at Hotel (1 Bag), Border Taxes & Jordan Visa, Whisper Headphone Systems, Tips to drivers, guides, and hotel staff, Services of long-distance deluxe motorcoach as appear on itinerary, 1 Group Airport Arrival Transfer / 1 Group Airport Departure Transfer, All guides, entrances and transportation as appear on itinerary

 Our life-changing journey begins this evening as we board our overnight flight to Jordan.